habuka036/wakame-vdc-wiki/Jargon-Dictionary.md

 ### Backup Storage

-Backup storage is a means of storing [[backup objects|#Backup-Object]].
+Backup storage is a means of storing [[backup objects|Jargon-Dictionary#Backup-Object]].
 Backup objects can be stored on a local file system, served through http or using [Indelible FS](http://www.igeekinc.com/indeliblefs/en/indeliblefs.html) (experimental).

 ### Backup Object